jorgebotas/ete4-documentation/index.md

 Faces can be added to different areas around the node, namely **branch-right**, **branch-top**, **branch-bottom** or **aligned**.
 Each area represents a table in which faces can be added through the `TreeNode.add_face()` method.
-For instance, if two text labels want to be drawn bellow the branch line of a given node, a pair of TextFace faces can be created and added to the columns 0 and 1 of the branch-bottom area:
+For instance, if two text labels want to be drawn bellow the branch line of a given node (*e.g.*, node `A`), a pair of TextFace faces can be created and added to the columns 0 and 1 of the branch-bottom area:

 ```